Chronology - Worst Ebola outbreak on record tests global response

 Aug.
 15: MSF says epidemic will take about six months to control.

 Aug.
-20: Monrovia security forces fire shots, tear gas to disperse crowd trying to break out of quarantine, killing teen.
+20: Security forces in Monrovia fire shots, tear gas to disperse crowd trying to break out of quarantine, killing teen.

 Aug.
 21: Two U.S. missionary aid workers treated in Atlanta are released from hospital August 19 and 21 free of the virus.